-To drive a resource efficient cannabis and controlled environment agriculture future, we establish industry standards, facilitate best practices, and advocate for effective policies and utility incentives.
+To drive a resource efficient agricultural future, we establish industry standards, facilitate best practices, and advocate for effective policies and utility incentives.

 Resource Innovation Institute achieves its mission by focusing our work in three areas: